mattvenn/zero-to-asic-www/content/digital.md

     -   Weekly course hangout call.
     -   1 to 1 office hours with Matt: access to expert help on the Boron and Arsenic level tickets.
 -   Asynchronous - do in your own time.
--   Guaranteed ASIC manufacture with [TinyTapeout](https://www.tinytapeout.com).
+-   Guaranteed ASIC manufacture with [Tiny Tapeout](https://www.tinytapeout.com).
 -   High resolution set of digital images of the decapped ASIC - see [FAQ](#asic-def).
 -   Access to the course materials for the lifetime of the course.
 -   Course completion certificate.